c4ldas/streamelements-widgets/twitch-channel-points/readme.md

 ### How to use it:

 1 - Add the widget to a overlay you use.
-Just add it to one overlay.
+It just needs to be added to one overlay.

+2 - You don't need to modify anything in this widget, just keep it in a separated place on the overlay.

-2 - Redeem any Custom reward and see the information on the widget and the browser console.
+3 - Redeem any Custom reward and see the information on the widget and the browser console.

-3 - Develop your custom widget based on the information received
+4 - Develop your own custom widget based on the information received

 OBS: The image and text on the widget will not appear on your OBS.
 It is only seen on Overlay Editor so you can make sure it is working.